 If you have chronic heart failure with symptoms that persist even with medication, it can feel like you are running out of options.
 At Memorial Cardiac and Vascular Institute, we try to provide more options.
-By offering ventricular assist devices (VAD), we help people stay mobile or wait safely until a heart becomes available for heart transplant.
+By offering ventricular assist devices (VAD), we help people stay mobile or wait with reduced risk until a heart becomes available for heart transplant.

 What Is a Ventricular Assist Device (VAD)?

 A ventricular assist device (VAD) is a mechanical pump.
 When one of the heart’s natural pumps (a ventricle) does not perform well, we use a VAD to increase the amount of blood that flows through the body.
 Having a VAD implant allows most people with advanced heart failure to return to a fuller life.

 A VAD may be a treatment in itself, called destination therapy.
 It may also be a bridge to a transplant, to help maintain your health while you wait for a heart.
 At Memorial, we use it both ways.